 Figure 8-401db – Request Type field format

+The Element ID value is equal to the Target Wake Time element value found in Table 8-55 (Element IDs).

+The value of the Length field is the length of the element.

 The TWT Request subfield is set to 1 to indicate that the TWT element is being sent from a TWT requesting STA to a TWT responding STA.
 The TWT Request subfield is set to 0 to indicate that the TWT element is from a TWT responding STA to a TWT requesting STA.